psychemedia/sin-eater-resources/src/_initial_observations.md

 The official report then turns to back to Moggridge's response but __omits__ the comments regarding the Duke of Marlborough (`"the Duke of Marlborough was the person he had alluded to.
 He sent for Dr. Bowles during his sickness, and when the Dr. arrived he found that the Duke was already dead, and the plate and the salt was placed on the body."`).
 Was this to protect the reputation a former peer of the realm?

-Moggridge's response in the official record, as well as the final remarks, then largely follow the text presented in the Chronicle, with just a few minor differences in spelling (*gist* rather than *jist*, *connexion* rathe than *connection*, turn of phrase (*no immediate connexion* rather than *no immediate and direct connection*) and formaility (Mr. Allen as not qualified as a "friend").
+Moggridge's response in the official record, as well as the final remarks, then largely follow the text presented in the Chronicle, with just a few minor differences in spelling (*gist* rather than *jist*, *connexion* rathe than *connection*, turn of phrase (*no immediate connexion* rather than *no immediate and direct connection*) and formality (Mr. Allen as not qualified as a "friend").

 The only possibly substantive difference was in the currency of the practice which he believed *"was extinct now"* rather than *"extinct in the Cwm Amman Valley"*.